SecondNewtonLaw/Global-Functions-Documentation/README.md

 Most executors utilize coroutines to make things like newcclosure in lua, this is also not a actual correctly written function inside your executor, self-explanatory, its in luau, more like its a bad implementation as listed by sUNC.

-there are ways to make some functions like setreadonly in luau, most executors do this by rewriting the entirety of the table library in order to setup a custom system to unfreeze tables, some even make an entirely new environment & a spoofed datamodel to recreate metamethods to implement a form of hookmetamethod.

-Executor owners get angry at sUNC due to them believing their half-ass functions fully work, though It is pretty common now to see that nobody truly understands how most of the functions listed in the Unified Naming Convention actually work.
+Executor owners often express frustration with sUNC, as they believe their partially implemented functions are fully functional.
+However, it has become increasingly apparent that many lack a comprehensive understanding of how most functions outlined in the Unified Naming Convention actually operate.

 _______________________________________________________________